 Bachelor of Interdisciplinary Studies

-At Southern Miss, students have the exciting option of designing an academic path that allows them to incorporate their interests and talents: the Bachelor of Interdisciplinary Studies (BIS).
-In the BIS, students take charge of their own learning.
-They develop two concentrations from the many majors, minors, and programs offered across campus.
-These concentrations may be specific disciplines or they may incorporate an organizing principle like gender studies or non-profit studies.
-These programs could also be organized by time period or geographic region, such as Southern Studies or Early American Studies.
+At Southern Miss, you can design an academic path that incorporates your interests and talents through the Bachelor of Interdisciplinary Studies (BIS).
+In the BIS, you take charge of your own learning.
+You may select two concentrations from the many minors offered across campus; or select one 36 hour concentration; or design your own approved concentration in IDS 201.
+These concentrations may be specific disciplines; or they may incorporate an organizing principle like gender studies or non-profit studies; or be organized by time period or geographic region like Southern Studies or Early American Studies.

-Once the students have established their concentration areas, they are charged with developing a research project that incorporates aspects of these concentrations.
-Over a three-course research design process, the students design, implement, and present their research, while also honing writing and speaking skills.
-The faculty members in this program are committed to engaged learning opportunities, so whenever possible, students’ projects involve actually going out into the community and volunteering their talents to see how their learning can be applied to real-life settings.
+Once you have established your concentrations, you will develop a research project that incorporates (and often redefines) knowledge from your concentrations.
+Over a three-course research design process, you will design, implement, and present your research, while also honing writing and speaking skills.
+The faculty members in this program are committed to engaged learning opportunities, and we encourage projects that involve service learning and applying knowledge in real-life settings.

 All IDS Students are required to complete the following core classes:

 - IDS 201: “Interdisciplinary Studies Seminar”: This one-credit hour class, taken during the student’s first semester in the major, introduces core interdisciplinary principles and culminates in the creation of the student’s Bachelor of Interdisciplinary Studies degree plan.